 Circus Flora & Kripalu

-Melinda was a featured circus artist in Circus Flora from 1997 - 2011, where she juggled, danced with elephants and stallions, performed as an aerialist, and choreographed dances for the production.
+Melinda was a featured circus artist in Circus Flora from 1997 - 2011, where she juggled, danced with elephants and stallions, performed on static trapeze and lyra, and choreographed dances for the production.

 Melina was on the faculty at Kripalu Center of Yoga and Health and is invited around the world as 'Melina of Daughters of Rhea to teach her empowering, joyful brand of belly dance.